ec2u/data/docs/datasets/events.md

 > ❗️source-level license / copyright holder

-# Updating

-* Data sources are crawled nightly using custom data integration scripts that extract structured data from decicated APIs, RSS feed, embedded HTML microannotations or embedded JSON/LD metadata; custom scraping from HTML content is currently not supported in order to improve the overall robustness of the process
-* Stale events are removed nightly just before source crawling; events are considered stale if either:
-  * the latest between `schema:starDate` and `schema:endDate` timestamp is in the past
-  * no date info is provided and the event was crawled more than a month in the past

 # Sources

 Events are crawled from different local academic, public and commercial sources and mapped as far as possible to the